ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 -Continue to run in background

--Send the text of your voice over GET HTTPS (not HTTP, because Android limitations) or any TCP Server
+-Send the text of your voice over GET HTTPS (not HTTP, because Android limitations) or any TCP Server with SSL

 -Recieve voice to speak on your phone into a Web server in HTTP (not HTTPS, because this is the first version of this application, and HTTP is the easiest way to make it)